-29. Q: Can Direct Component planning assistance funds be used to support activities related to the Comprehensive Plan or Spill Impact Components?
+Q31.
+Can Direct Component planning assistance funds be used to support activities related to the Comprehensive Plan or Spill Impact Components?

-- A. "Planning assistance" is defined in the Treasury final rule at 31 CFR 34.2 and includes three types of activities: - 1) One-time preparations that will allow the recipient to establish systems and processes needed to review grant applications, award grants, monitor grants after award, and audit compliance with respect to eligible activities under § 34.201 in a Multiyear Implementation Plan or State Expenditure Plan: - 2) Data gathering, studies, modeling, analysis and other tasks required to prepare plans for eligible activities under § 34.201(a) through (i), including environmental review and compliance tasks and architectural and engineering studies; - 3) Funding for the preparation and amendment of a Direct Component Multiyear Implementation Plan.
+- A. "Planning assistance" is defined in Treasury's implementing regulations at 31 CFR § 34.2 and includes three types of activities: - One-time preparations that will allow the recipient to establish systems and processes needed to review grant applications, award grants, monitor grants after award, and audit compliance with respect to eligible activities under 31 CFR § 34.201 in a Multiyear Implementation Plan or State Expenditure Plan; - 2) Data gathering, studies, modeling, analysis and other tasks required to prepare plans for eligible activities under 31 CFR §§ 34.201(a) through (i), including environmental review and compliance tasks and architectural and engineering studies;

+3) Funding for the preparation and amendment of a Direct Component Multiyear Implementation Plan.